George F. Moore (United States Army officer): Early life and education

 George Fleming Moore was born on July 31, 1887, in Austin, Texas, as the son of John Marks Moore and Mary Estelle Grace Moore.

-He graduated from the A&M College of Texas with Bachelor of Science degree in Civil Engineering in 1908 and received a commission as Second lieutenant in the Coast Artillery Corps on September 25, 1909.
-He was assigned to 63rd Company of Coast Artillery at Fort Worden, Washington and upon his promotion to first lieutenant in May 1912, he assumed command of the company.
+He graduated from the A&M College of Texas with a Bachelor of Science degree in Civil Engineering in 1908.

+He received a commission as second lieutenant in the Coast Artillery Corps on September 25, 1909.
+He was assigned to 63rd Company of Coast Artillery at Fort Worden, Washington.
+Upon his promotion to first lieutenant in May 1912, he assumed command of the company.

 In early November 1913, Moore was transferred to Fort Flagler, Washington and assumed command of 26th Company of Coast Artillery stationed there.
-He was ordered to the Army Coast Artillery School at Fort Monroe, Virginia in early 1915 and completed instruction there as Distinguished Graduate in November that year.
-Moore then joined 35th Company of Coast Artillery at Fort Monroe before being transferred to the Narragansett Bay where he assumed command of 97th Company of Coast Artillery.
+He was ordered to the Army Coast Artillery School at Fort Monroe, Virginia in early 1915, and completed instruction there as Distinguished Graduate in November that year.
+Moore then joined 35th Company of Coast Artillery at Fort Monroe before being transferred to the Narragansett Bay, where he assumed command of 97th Company of Coast Artillery.

-Following the United States entry into World War I, Moore was promoted to Captain and temporarily transferred to the 19th Field Artillery Regiment as Commanding officer of Supply company.
-He was promoted to the temporary rank of Major of Ordnance Corps in May 1918 and transferred to the Manufacturing Division within Office of the Chief of Ordnance under Major general Clarence C. Williams.
-Moore served in Washington, D.C. for the remained of the War and received temporary promotion to lieutenant colonel in October 1918.
+Following the United States entry into World War I, Moore was promoted to captain and temporarily transferred to the 19th Field Artillery Regiment as commanding officer of the supply company.
+He was promoted to the temporary rank of major of Ordnance Corps in May 1918 and transferred to the Manufacturing Division within Office of the Chief of Ordnance under Major General Clarence C. Williams.
+Moore served in Washington, D.C. for the remainder of the war, and received a temporary promotion to lieutenant colonel in October 1918.

-In May 1920, Moore was reverted to his peacetime rank of Captain and transferred to the Army Coast Artillery School at Fort Monroe, Virginia.
-He was promoted to Major in July 1920 and assumed duty as an Instructor in the Department of Engineering at that School.
-Moore remained at Fort Monroe until mid-September 1923 when he received transfer orders to the Philippines.
-He was stationed at Fort Mills as Commanding Officer, 1st Battalion, 59th Coast Artillery until June 1924 when he assumed command of recently created 1st Battalion, 92nd Coast Artillery.
-His unit was made of Philippine Scouts, which were generally Filipinos and Filipino-Americans assigned to the United States Army Philippine Department.
+In May 1920, Moore was reverted to his peacetime rank of captain, and transferred to the Army Coast Artillery School at Fort Monroe, Virginia.
+He was promoted to major in July 1920 and assumed duty as an instructor in the Department of Engineering at that School.
+He remained at Fort Monroe until mid-September 1923, when he received transfer orders to the Philippines.
+He was stationed at Fort Mills as commanding officer, 1st Battalion, 59th Coast Artillery until June 1924, when he assumed command of recently created 1st Battalion, 92nd Coast Artillery.
+His unit was made of Philippine Scouts, who were generally Filipinos and Filipino-Americans assigned to the United States Army Philippine Department.